fika-lang/fika/README.md

 Fika is a modern programming language for the web.
 It is statically typed, functional and runs on the BEAM (Erlang VM).

+### Current status

-Project status: Actively developed.
+Actively developed.
 Not ready for production use or HackerNews.
-Currently, Fika is an early prototype and hence has many hacky implementations.
+Currently I'm working on an incremental compiler on a long running branch.

 If you'd like to keep tabs on our progress, please [subscribe to our updates here](https://tinyletter.com/fika).